PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 ## ROS 2 OnRamp!

-Whether you are a beginner or a more advanced ROS 2 developer, we recommend you take some time to review the following ROS 2 Humble tutorials.
+Whether you are a beginner or a more advanced ROS 2 developer, we recommend you take some time to review the following ROS 2 Humble tutorials, particularly the beginner section.

 * [ROS 2 Official Tutorials](https://docs.ros.org/en/humble/Tutorials.html){target=_blank}
 * [ROS 2 Tutorial Youtube Playlist](https://www.youtube.com/playlist?list=PLLSegLrePWgJudpPUof4-nVFHGkB62Izy){target=_blank}  (**Strongly recommended for beginners**, the content is excellent!)